eviltwo/SystemFontLocalization/README.md

 - Create empty GameObject and attach SystemFontReplacer component to it.
 - Set font asset and font name list in SystemFontReplacer component.
 - When you play the game, the font assets will be swapped to match the localization language.

+# Recommend settings
-- Recommend: Dynamic fonts cause diffs on git every time you build, so use static fonts instead.
+- Use static fonts.
+Dynamic fonts cause diffs on git every time you build.
   - Set the default language to "en".
   - Set the base font asset to "Static".
   - Generate a Font atlas with the character set set to "ASCII".
+- Disable "kern" in text.
+Prevents the problem of Cyrillic characters being line breaks.
+- Setup default TextMeshPro settings in ProjectSettings.